Buying property

 Property tax

 Owning a property without a residence permit means that most cantons charge annual property tax on top of wealth and income tax.
-In Bern and Valais property tax is about 0.015% and in Vaud only 0.010%.
+In Bern and Valais, property tax is roughly 0.015%, and in Vaud, only 0.010%.

 Capital Gains tax